code-black04/crime-analysis-groovy-mongodb/group-exercise/Exercise2.md

 ---

 ### Selection Query
-Query Definition: Selection of crimes in the last 4 months.​
+**Query Definition:** Selection of crimes in the last 4 months.​ This query filters the crime data to include only incidents that occurred within the last four months.
+It calculates a reference date by subtracting four months from the current date.
+Then, it processes the Leicestershire street crime data, selects non-null records that occurred after this reference date, and sorts the records in descending order, with the most recent crimes appearing first.

-**Code**
+**Key Code Snippet Highlighths** & **Outcome:** [Click here](https://uniofleicester-my.sharepoint.com/:i:/g/personal/pm455_student_le_ac_uk/EbEjMaUy0bFAlatqIxm94GIBTzpOabQ-WkZVkTzvqfsFRw?e=3gEjaZ)
 ```groovy
 // Selection of Data
 def NUM_MONTHS = 4